randyp/randyp.github.io/content/the-email-unsent/body.md

 Did I fail to support my evaluation?
 I decided I would write an email to clarify the candidate's behavior and support my evaluation.

-For about an hour I ignored my coding tasks and started writing an email on why we should hard-pass.
+For about an hour I ignored my coding tasks and started writing why we should hard-pass.
 I tried to balance my tone while writing.
 I wanted to be sincere but not dramatic.
 I tried to argue objectively.